For wealth rebels like you and me, financial statistics help us understand our own finances better.

 11. About nine-tenths of the start-ups fail; of them, 10% fail within one year while over 70% fail within 2-5 years.

-However, that does not deter entrepreneurs with unique ideas and distinct sparks to start new businesses.
+However, that does not deter entrepreneurs with unique ideas and distinct sparks to start new business and register a company.

 12. Nearly a third of small businesses get started with less than $5,000 in start-up capital and more than half (58%) get started with less than $25,000.

 You don’t need huge capital investments to get your startup off the ground.